-The types of legislation which may be amended using this power are Acts of the United Kingdom Parliament, Measures of the Assembly and subordinate legislation made under either of those.
-Orders, rules and regulations are examples of types of subordinate legislation (see section 9(c) which contains the definition of "enactment").
+The types of legislation which may be amended using this power are Acts of the United Kingdom Parliament, Measures and Acts of the Assembly and subordinate legislation made under any of those (see section 9 which contains the definition of "enactment").
+Orders, rules and regulations are examples of types of subordinate legislation.